 The chicken was juicy, with just enough cheese and sauce in each bite.
 I served it with broccoli and a little whole-wheat penne.
 The girls cleaned their plates.
 Well, except Maura, who pushed the broccoli around until I couldn’t take it anymore… but the chicken she loved!

 Read my post about Hellmann’s Cranberry Orange Stuffing-Crusted Chicken, too!

 Visit the Hellmann’s Facebook page through the end of April to participate in The Hellmann’s Chicken Change-Up, where you can enter for a chance to win daily prizes (like a $5000 grocery store gift card!)
 Participate by trying one of the featured chicken recipes, sharing recipe reviews and providing advice for managing dinnertime obstacles.

-Hellmann’s is offering a fun prize to one lucky reader of The Domestic Buzz.
-Pictured below, the prize pack includes:
+Hellmann’s is offering a fun prize to one lucky reader, which includes:

 - Deceptively Delicious Cookbook

 - Substituting Ingredients Cookbook